Volume 72, Issue 2

 Robin Holbrook, RN, ICU/Oconee Memorial Hospital, gave extra time to a patient who needed assistance eating.
 The patient had arrived terribly thin, as she had no one at home to help her.
 Holbrook patiently worked with the patient, spending an hour to get through one meal.
 She even came in on her day off to sit with the patient until breakfast was finished.

 Nominate a Stellar Star

 June Schammel is the Volunteer of the Month for March.
-A volunteer with GHS since 2010, Schammel serves each week in two locations.
+A volunteer with Prisma Health since 2010, Schammel serves each week in two locations.
 At the Greenville Memorial Hospital Hospitality Shop, she helps customers find the perfect gift, needed sundry item or choice piece of candy.
 As a greeter at the Breast Health Center on Patewood Medical Campus, she warmly escorts patients and families to the treatment area.
 Staff members say she “hangs the moon.”

 Randy and Phyllis Hilton are the Volunteers of the Month for April.
-This dynamic duo has served GHS since November 2011.
+This dynamic duo has served Prisma Health since November 2011.
 Their commitment to the patient experience and compassion for cardiac patients led them to revive the once-dormant Mended Hearts volunteer program at Greenville Memorial Hospital.
 They now coordinate a team of volunteers who mentor patients and their families in numerous cardiac areas where the members are well received by staff and clinicians.

 “He took the time to listen.”

 “She kept us informed the whole time.”